WebauthnWorks/CTAP2.1-Migration-Guide/Authenticator/AuthenticatorConfig.md

 - Make sure you are familiar with pin protocols.
 Familiarise yourself with [obtaining pinUvAuthParam](../Protocol/PinProtocol/2.md) guide first.

-Do the exchange as specified in PinProtocol.
-We use the below value as a PinUvAuthToken test vector for authenticatorConfig in **[Example 1](#example-1---enable-enterprise-attestation-0x01)**
+Based on exchange as specified in PinProtocol, we use the below value as a PinUvAuthToken test vector for authenticatorConfig in **[Example 1](#example-1---enable-enterprise-attestation-0x01)**
 ```
 sessionPuat = 0125fecfd8bf3f679bd9ec221324baa74f3cade0314b4fba8029500a320612ad
 ```